What You Need to Know about Joining Air Cadets

 - not have attained 19 years of age;

 - not belong to another corps or squadron; and

 - be acceptable to the Commanding Officer (CO) of the cadet corps or squadron.

 A – We are an organization for both boys & girls 12 -18 of age.
 The purpose of the cadet squadron is to develop youth leadership and promote physical fitness and active citizenship.

 Q – Why should I join cadets?

-A – You will learn about flight (power & gliding), survival, teamwork and much more.
-You will make new friends and experience new, exciting and challenging adventures.
+A – You will learn about flight (power & gliding), survival, teamwork, leadership and much more.
+You will make new friends and experience exciting and challenging adventures.
 Many successful Canadians such as Colonel Chris Hadfield (first Canadian astronaut to take command of the International Space Station), Myriam Bedard, Captain Marc Garneau, Rick Mercer, and actors Timothy Dalton & Jim Carey are all former cadets.

 Q – Does this mean I will have to join the Canadian Forces?